andrewbartlett0/off_psi4/README.md

 Before starting, you need an input file (here called `file.smi`) with your list of SMILES strings and molecule titles.
 See subsections below on "Naming molecules in the input SMILES file" and "File name limitations".
-TODO: I don't think the full path is required in many of these commands anymore.
-Need to verify.

  1. Generate conformers, perform quick MM optimization, and create Psi4 input files.
     * `python executor.py -f file.smi --setup -m 'mp2' -b 'def2-sv(p)'`